sebschlicht/bachelor-thesis/cluster-setup.md

 The architecture of the Neo4j HA cluster can be found [in the documentation](http://neo4j.com/docs/stable/ha-architecture.html).

 ### Installation
 The Neo4j server can be [installed using your package manager](http://debian.neo4j.org/?_ga=1.174493282.1166350782.1407319663).
-In this bachelor thesis the Enterprise version of the Neo4j server is used.
-Some features are available in this version only and I remember it was something necessary but have not found it again yet.
+The enterprise version is the only one supporting HA mode and thus is necessary for this bachelor thesis.

 Using the package manager a user `neo4j` is created automatically.
 However, some I/O action seemed to be executed as root.